 PCUM's Senior High Youth ministry emphasizes faith development in real world settings.
 Teens in high school are busier than ever, have a range of commitments, and face internal and external pressures like never before.
 Rather than require or expect our teens to attend meetings or absorb information, PCUM's approach is to offer our youth a wide and consistent range of real world opportunities to discover and test the truths about God's liberating love for them--and for others.

 PCUM's Senior High Youth Program focuses in particular on meeting Christ in service to those in need.
-Our youth travel into New York City and Newark four to six times each year to serve homeless neighbors through the Midnight Run and Bridges programs.
 They have worked and learned in places ranging from Appalachia to New Orleans to upstate New York.
 In the summer of 2011, twelve PCUM youth went on an 11-day mission trip to Salvador, Brazil.
 In 2012, the Senior Highs experienced an "inner city immersion" experience in Washington DC, and in the summer of 2013 PCUM sent a 16-person Youth Mission Team to Nairobi, Kenya.